-Figure 7-1 illustrates that drought conditions during this current planning period (2021-2025) were more severe than during the previous planning period (2016-2020).
-As a result, water utilities and conservation districts implemented stringent measures during this recent period.
-Most entities declared severe or critical stages of drought throughout the warmer/dryer part of 2024.
+Figure 7-1 illustrates that drought conditions during this current planning period (2016-2020 2021-2025) were less more severe than during the previous planning period (2011-2015 2016-2020).
+As a result, water utilities and conservation districts implemented less stringent measures during this recent period.
+Most entities declared severe or critical stages of drought no more than a low drought condition with voluntary restrictions throughout the warmer/dryer part of the year-2024.
 Four public water supply systems were reported by TCEQ to have less than 100-day water supply in August of 2024.
 These systems escalated to an emergency state of drought.
 Fort Clark Springs MUD is the only system of the four that has recently reverted back to a moderate condition.
-Systems within Bandera County are still experiencing extreme drought conditions.
-The Bandera County River Authority and Groundwater District has moved to a 40% reduction in pumping and continues to monitor water levels within the aquifers.
+Systems within Bandera County are still experiencing extreme drought conditions, and escalating to moderate drought declarations during the dryer than normal summer months of 2018.
+The Bandera County River Authority and Groundwater District has moved to a 40% reduction in pumping and continues to monitor water levels within the aquifers, did resort to a severe declaration from December 2019 through January 2020 but is currently back to a moderate condition.

-7.3.1 Drought Response Triggers
+7.2.1 Drought Response Triggers